• Skip to primary navigation

 • Super easy and fast side dish or main entree.

-• So many ways to use leftovers - with nachos, in quesadillas, or make my first place winning huevos rancheros using these beans instead of plain black beans.
+• Many ways to use leftovers - For example, with nachos, in quesadillas, or making my first-place winning huevos rancheros using these beans instead of plain black beans.

 • Great protein dish for those who follow a vegetarian or vegan diet.